grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 customers.
 I wouldn't try this with Graphite.

 In this write up I try
+to explain why is is so by comparing the method of recording time series used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), with the one used by [RRDTool](https://oss.oetiker.ch/rrdtool/).

+Graphite uses
-to explain why by analyzing the two different methods of recording time series, one used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), the other by [RRDTool](https://oss.oetiker.ch/rrdtool/) and describes the implications.
-Graphite uses [Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ is portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially deceiving, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.
-It took me some time to get to the bottom of it, and so I thought others might find this information useful.
+[Whisper](http://graphite.wikidot.com/whisper) to store data, which in the FAQ is portrayed as a [better alternative](http://graphite.wikidot.com/whisper#toc1) to RRDTool, but this is potentially deceiving, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.

 So a time series is simply a sequence of `(time, value)` tuples.
 The most naive method of recording a time series is to store timestamps as